Frequently Asked Questions

-Use the Request UHV Course-Related Library Instruction form or contact Jaena Manson, Instruction & Outreach Librarian.
+Use the Request UHV Course-Related Library Instruction form or contact Jaena Manson, Online Learning Librarian.

 Many instructors are tempted to request library instruction in the first few weeks of the semester.
 Instructors often look at it as a way to get students familiar with the resources that are available on campus right at the beginning of the semester so they can use them all semester long.
 It is understandable that instructors would think this way but, in fact, library instruction is most successful when it is tied to an assignment students need to complete.
 If library instruction happens too early, students have no context in which to apply what they learn (ie. searching in our databases, selecting appropriate keywords, etc.).
 This can results in students not understanding the "what's in it for me" in library instruction.